CUBRID/cubrid-manual/en/sql/query/prepare.rst

 	{DEALLOCATE | DROP} PREPARE stmt_name

-[번역]

 .. note::
-	* SQL 수준의 PREPARE 문은 DB 연결 당 개수가 최대 20개로 제한되어 있다. 이는 SQL 수준의 PREPARE 문은 DB 서버의 메모리 자원을 사용하므로 DB 서버 메모리의 오용으로 인한 리소스 남용을 방지하기 위해 제한되어 있다.
-	* 인터페이스 함수의 prepared statement는 브로커 파라미터인 :ref:`MAX_PREPARED_STMT_COUNT <max-prepared-stmt-count>` 를 통해 DB 연결 당 prepared statement 개수를 제한한다.
-CUBRID SHARD 를 사용하는 경우 :ref:`PROXY_MAX_PREPARED_STMT_COUNT <proxy-max-prepared-stmt-count>` 를 통해 shard pool의 prepared statement 개수를 제한한다.
+	* The number of PREPARE statements in SQL level is limited as 20 per DB connection.
+It is limited to protect abusing DB server memory, because PREPARE statement in SQL level uses the memory of DB server.
+	* The number of prepared statements in the interface function is limited as the broker parameter, :ref:`MAX_PREPARED_STMT_COUNT <max-prepared-stmt-count>` per DB connection.
+If you use CUBRID SHARD, the number of prepared statements in the shard pool is limited as shard proxy parameter, :ref:`PROXY_MAX_PREPARED_STMT_COUNT <proxy-max-prepared-stmt-count>` per shard proxy.

 PREPARE Statement
 =================